pods-framework/pods-gravity-forms/readme.txt

 * Fixed: Additional attachment processing fixes
 * Fixed: Lots of Pods GF UI issues resolved
 * Fixed: Removed Autocomplete limit (was 30) that was being enforced, now all data from related field will show
+* Fixed: Dynamic mapping value checking to support arrays of values

 = 1.3 - June 2nd, 2017 =